x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/create-and-manage-groups.md

 1. Select the group from the list view that you want to upgrade and click **Upgrade distribution group**.

-   The dialog box to confirm the export is displayed.
+   The dialog box to confirm the upgrade is displayed.

 2. Click **Continue**.